Last Updated on March 10, 2023 by Marjon Ramos

 However, rabbits, like humans, fart.
 They need to because gas build-ups in rabbits are painful and uncomfortable.

-Diets that are high in carbs/sugar would also lead to more gas build-ups which would then lead to digestive problems such as GI stasis.
+Diets that are high in carbs and sugar would also lead to more gas build-ups.

 Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits fart:

 Why do rabbits fart?

 Rabbits fart for the same reason we do: to release gas buildups that would otherwise cause pain and discomfort.